The Best Firewood A – Z

 Apple: Burns slowly producing reasonable heat, a nice odour but only a moderate flame.

-Beech: Burns well with a reasonable flame.
+Beech: Burns well with a reasonable flame, Recommended.

 Cedar: Burns well providing long lasting heat and a distinctive insect repelling aroma.